open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 ##### Partial Success

 If the request is only partially accepted
-(i.e., when the server accepts only parts of the data and rejects the rest), the server response MUST be the same [Export<signal>ServiceResponse](https://github.com/open-telemetry/opentelemetry-proto/tree/main/opentelemetry/proto/collector) message as in the [Full Success](#full-success) case.
+(i.e. when the server accepts only parts of the data and rejects the rest), the server response MUST be the same [Export<signal>ServiceResponse](https://github.com/open-telemetry/opentelemetry-proto/tree/main/opentelemetry/proto/collector) message as in the [Full Success](#full-success) case.